Computer Science (COMP SCI)

 This course covers basic tools, in statistics and cryptography, commonly used to design privacy-preserving and secure protocols in a distributed environment as well as recent advances in the field of privacy-preserving data analysis, data sanitization and information retrieval.
 Prerequisite: A "C" or better grade in both Comp Sci 5300 and Comp Sci 3600.

-Provides an introduction to performance modeling and analysis of computer networks.
-Topics include stochastic processes; performance measurement and monitoring; quantitative models for network performance, e.g., Markovian models for queues; simulation; and statistical analysis of experiments.
-Prerequisites: Comp Eng 5410 or Comp Sci 4600; Stat 3117 or 5643.
+This course introduces analytical and computational methods for modeling and analysis of complex networked systems, including cyber-physical systems.
+Topics include stochastic processes and quantitative models for networks, e.g., Markovian models for queues.
+Prerequisites: Comp Eng 5410 or Comp Sci 3610; Stat 3117 or 5643.
 (Co-listed with Comp Eng 6440).

 COMP SCI 6603 Advanced Topics in Wireless Networks (LEC 3.0)